Lakeside outfielder Corbin Carroll selected by Arizona Diamondbacks in first round of MLB draft

-Lakeside High School outfielder Corbin Carroll was selected by the Arizona Diamondbacks with the 16th overall pick of the MLB draft on Monday, making him one of the highest-drafted high-school players from Washington in the last 20 years.
+Lakeside High School outfielder Corbin Carroll was selected by the Arizona Diamondbacks with the 16th overall pick of the MLB draft Monday, making him one of the highest-drafted high-school players from Washington in the last 20 years.

 Carroll is the first player from Washington selected in the first round directly out of high school since Reese McGuire went 14th overall to Pittsburgh in 2013.

 Carroll, the Star Times Player of the Year, hit .540 with nine home runs with an OPS of 1.859 for Lakeside this season.
-A four-year starter, the 5-foot-9, 175-pound Carroll had a career average of .450 with 22 home runs and 101 RBIs.
+A four-year starter, the 5-foot-9, 175-pound Carroll had a career average of .450 with 22 home runs and 101 runs batted in.

 “I just know what I want to do at this point,” Carroll told The Times last month.
 “I’ve never gone to a baseball game, and I can’t go to one, and not be smiling.
 Once I’m out there I can’t think about anything else.
 I just get to focus on baseball for those two and a half hours, and I love it.”